jakehlee/whi2018-interp-img-disc/README.md

 This repository contains supplemental scripts and data used in the experiments presented in the paper.

+## Step-by-step instructions for running experiments

+1. **Download the imageset** - It is recommended that the image filename include the class information.
+The images can be in class-related subfolders; if not, it can be placed in a single subfolder (ex. `/data/1/*.jpg`)

+2. **Preprocess the imageset** - We recommend scaling/center-cropping your images to 227x227 first.
+We used imagemagick:
+	`$ mogrify -path imageset/# -format jpg -resize "227x227^" -gravity center -crop 227x227+0+0 +repage imageset/#/*.jpg`

+3. **Download/install DEMUD** - Available from https://github.com/wkiri/DEMUD

+4. **Extract features** - Extract features from the images by using `DEMUD/scripts/feat_csv.py`.
+The extracted features will be saved as a CSV, with the first column being the image name.

+5. **Run DEMUD on features** - Run DEMUD by adding the path to the feature CSV in `demud.config` at `floatdatafile` and running
+	`python demud.py -v --init-item=svd --k=50`
+	It will output `recon-cnn-k=50...`, the reconstructed features, `resid-cnn-k50...`, the residual features, `select-cnn-k=50...`, the features of the selected image, and `selections-k50.csv`, a list of selected image names (in corresponding order with the other outputs).

+6. **Download D&B 2015** - Available from https://lmb.informatik.uni-freiburg.de/resources/software.php

+7. **Visualize the output features** - Using `demud_inversion_2015.py` provided in this repo (see below for instructions)

+8. **Plot discovery rates (optional)** - Using `plot/plot_exp.py` provided in this repo

+9. **Organize your visualizations** - Using `gen_html.py` provided in this repo

 ## Scripts

 `gen_html.py` collects the results from DEMUD and Dosovitskiy and Brox inversions into a single HTML file for convenient viewing.
 It requires the following paths to be edited into the appropriate variables: